 Book publications include: Twenty-two Horses, Stags and Bison by Valentina DuBasky, published by Abingdon Square Publishing (2017), Kinetiv: Highlights from the Polsinelli Art Collection Polsinelli Publisher (2015), Nicholas Nevius by Lee Barnes with illustrations by Valentina DuBasky, Abingdon Square Publishing (2011), The Cambodian Journal: Drawings 1994-1998 by Valentina DuBasky, Abingdon Square Publishing (2009) and Soul Survivors: Stories of Women & Children in Cambodia by Bhavia Wagner with photographs by Valentina DuBasky, Wild Iris Press (2002).

-INTERNATIONAL PROJECTS & CULTURAL EXCHANGE PROGRAMS: DuBasky believes art is an international language that can build bridges of friendship around the world.
+DuBasky believes art is an international language that can build bridges of friendship around the world.
 She has designed and conducted international projects and cultural exchange programs in numerous countries on six continents in cooperation with US Embassies, nonprofit organizations, arts organizations and educational institutions.
-She has participated in Art in Embassy Program exhibitions in nine countries.
-Valentina has also worked on numerous human rights projects in Southeast Asia.
-She first visited Southeast Asia as photographer for the Associated Press in Vietnam in 1991 and worked as a human rights photographer in Cambodia two months after the cease-fire was signed in 1991.
+She has participated in Art in Embassy Program exhibitions in ten countries.
+She has worked on numerous human rights projects in Southeast Asia, where she first visited as photographer for the Associated Press in Vietnam (1991).
+She worked as a human rights photographer in Cambodia two months after the cease-fire was signed in 1991.
 In 1998, DuBasky was the only visual artist to serve as an official election observer of the Cambodian National Elections and receive UN training with 600 observers from 34 countries.